Skip to main content

 • less favourable treatment related to sex or gender reassignment that occurs as a result of a rejection of or submission to sexual conduct.

-In determining whether or not the unwanted conduct has the effect referred to, the factors that must be taken into account are:
+In determining whether the unwanted conduct has the effect referred to, the factors that must be taken into account are:

 • the perception of the complainant